Studio Tour in Three Themes

 Oil on wood, 24 x 18 in.

-Inspired by Wayne Thiebaud’s pinball paintings, this tilted ‘playfield’ offers a serene sensory experience.
-An abalone shell underscores nature’s influence on the man-made.
+Inspired by Wayne Thiebaud’s pinball paintings, I wanted this tilted ‘playfield’ to convey a tactile pleasure.

 Scarth